PeteMichaud/MapProjectorStudio/readme.md

 ## Getting Started

+If you're on windows, you can download the release and run the exe.
+If you're on MacOS or Linux or just don't like running sketchy exe files, clone the repository and build the project.

-Right now the only way to run this is to clone the repository and build the project. `MapProjectorCLI.exe` is what you'll use to do the projections.
+`MapProjectorCLI.exe` is what you'll use to do the projections.

 Ideally you will start with an image file of a map already in an `Equirectangular` projection.
 Pass that file in to the `-f` or `--file` parameter of the CLI.